Get heatindex

 package’s heatindex

-function is based on the paper by Yi-Chuan Lu et al., which can be cited as follows.
+function is based on the paper by Lu et al., which should be cited as follows.

 Lu, Y.-C., et al. (2025).
 Simpler and faster: An improved heat index.
 Journal of Applied Meteorology and Climatology, in review.